google/or-tools/ortools/sat/doc/scheduling.md

 we can define the rank of an interval `i` as `sum over j(precedences[j][i]) - 1`.
-If the interval is not performed, the rank computed as -1, if the interval is performed, its presence variable negates the -1, and the formula counts the number of other intervals that precedes it.
+If the interval is not performed, the rank computed as -1, if the interval is performed, its presence variable negates the -1, and the formula counts the number of other intervals that precede it.

 ### Python code